 Is It Ok to Do Pull-Ups If You Weigh More?

 Again, weight is only a number, and if you have the strength and determination to do pull-ups, please go ahead without any hesitation.

 Still, if you are overweight and concerned about doing pull-ups, reading further will dissolve all your queries.

 First and foremost, however you train, maybe with a personal trainer or gym trainer, you must be well-aware and clear of what you do.

-While your intention to do pull-ups is good and contributes towards your weight loss efforts, certain factors must be considered to avoid any mishaps.
+While your intention to do pull-ups is good and contributes to your weight loss efforts, certain factors must be considered to avoid any mishaps.
 These include:

-- If you find pull-ups to be too difficult, better start with a simple variation and do other exercises along with it to build strength on different body parts that would help to ease the pull-up exercise routine.
+- If you find pull-ups to be too difficult, better start with a simple variation and do other exercises to build strength on different body parts that would help ease the pull-up exercise routine.

 - Never do pull-ups too frequently, as it helps avoid overtraining.
 Ensure that you give ample rest between every muscle group’s activation that’s involved while exercising

 - Never skip any steps or fail to do the exercise correctly, as it leads to potential injuries.

 - Take optimal rest, sleep, and avoid any stress to improve recovery rates after every workout session.